The Secret Circle (TV series): Development

-On October 28, 2010, L. J. Smith announced that the series had been optioned for a TV series by The CW.
-On February 8, 2011, The CW picked up The Secret Circle with Dawson's Creek creator and The Vampire Diaries co-creator/executive producer Kevin Williamson now attached.
-However, he told The CW that The Vampire Diaries companion series he was helming had been put on hold in order to focus on The Secret Circle.
-Williamson worked on an original script penned by Andrew Miller, creator of the Emmy-nominated web series Imaginary Bitches, with writer credit shared by both men.
+On October 28, 2010, L. J. Smith announced that the series had been optioned for a TV series by the CW.
+On February 8, 2011, the CW picked up The Secret Circle with Dawson's Creek creator and The Vampire Diaries co-creator/executive producer Kevin Williamson now attached.
+However, he told the CW that The Vampire Diaries companion series he was directing had been put on hold in order to focus on The Secret Circle.
+Williamson worked on an original script written by Andrew Miller, creator of the Emmy-nominated web series Imaginary Bitches, with writer credit shared by both men.

 On February 16, 2011, The Secret Circle booked Liz Friedlander to direct the pilot.
 Friedlander also directed episodes for The Vampire Diaries, Pretty Little Liars, 90210 and One Tree Hill.

-On October 12, 2011, The CW ordered a full season of twenty-two episodes.
-On May 11, 2012, The CW cancelled the series.
+On October 12, 2011, the CW ordered a full season of twenty-two episodes.
+On May 11, 2012, the CW cancelled the series.

 Broadcast

 Streaming

-The series is available to stream on The CW's free digital-only network, CW Seed.
+The series is available to stream on the CW's free digital-only network, CW Seed.